Caro’s Writing Perspectives

 Where a Buzz Goes to Die

-A poem containing references to drinking alcohol and inebriation
+A poem about drinking alcohol

 Caro Henry